 The best place to start with networking is your inner circle of friends and family.
+If you’re trying to discover creative ways to generate leads as a new agent, this is a great place to start.
 You aren’t necessarily trying to sell real estate when working with family and friends; instead, you’re going to be establishing yourself as the best option for anyone who wants to buy or sell real estate.
 But what does this look like in practice?

 In simple terms, this will mostly take the form of subtle hints that you’re ready and raring to go, there to offer your real estate agent skills to anyone who needs them.
 Listen to conversations, perhaps gently steering them towards real estate, and listen for any indications that the person or people you’re talking to is interested in buying real estate, or knows someone who is.

 Once the conversation has reached this point, you can sincerely and genuinely offer your services.
 “Oh, you’re thinking of buying a new home?
 I can help with that!”
 If you want a good reputation, consider making special concessions for the person you’re working with.
 People often joke about “the friends and family discount”; why not use it to your advantage?